wlads/reefpoints/source/posts/2014-06-23-goodbye-heroku.md

 this increased risk for no good reason that I can see.

 We will no longer be starting any new customers on Heroku.
-And we will recommend to our current customers to move off of Heorku.
+And we will recommend to our current customers to move off of Heroku.
 We're big fans of Digital Ocean so we're likely to land there as our preferred hosting service.